AURO: Reinforcement Learning for Adaptive User Retention Optimization in Recommender Systems: : Adaptive User Retention Optimization

-To determine whether $V(s_i)$ and $V(s_j)$ are close, we rank a batch of input states $s_1,s_2,\cdots,s_B$ with size $B$ by their state values and divide them into $n$ categories $C_1, C_2, \cdots, C_n$, where $n$ is a hyperparameter.
+To determine whether $V(s_i,\phi(s_i))$ and $V(s_j,\phi(s_j))$ are close, we rank a batch of input states $s_1,s_2,\cdots,s_B$ with size $B$ by their state values and divide them into $n$ categories $C_1, C_2, \cdots, C_n$, where $n$ is a hyperparameter.
 States that are assigned to the same category are considered to have similar values.
 We denote $j\in N(i)$ if $s_i$ and $s_j$ fall into the same category.
-Plugging Eq.~(\ref{eq:dist}) into the original loss function Eq.~(\ref{eq:loss}), we get\footnote{The detailed derivations in this section are listed in Appendix~\ref{append:theory}.}

-where the first term makes encoder outputs of states in the same category closer, and the second term pushes states in different categories away from each other.
+Plugging Eq.~(\ref{eq:dist}) into the original loss function Eq.~(\ref{eq:loss}), we get\footnote{Detailed derivations of equations in this section are listed in Appendix~\ref{append:theory}.} where the first term makes state abstractions in the same category closer, and the second term pushes them in different categories away from each other.